Fitting Powder Diffraction data

 The data is stored in XYE format, a simple text format containing three columns: TOF, intensity, and intensity error (if available).

-Before plotting, we set the plotting engine to β€˜plotly’, which provides interactive visualizations.
+To visualize the measured data, we can use the plot_meas method of the project.
+Before plotting, we need to set the plotting engine to β€˜plotly’, which provides interactive visualizations.

 project_1.plotter.engine = 'plotly'